 Thanks to innovations in Internet, telecommunication and mobile technology, the remote workplace is a reality today.
 Companies can now enlist the aid of the solo workforce for work projects.
 Axiom Legal Solutions, for example, has a network in which lawyers work remotely.
 Even LinkedIn has ProFinder which connects freelancers with leads.

 However, working remotely is one thing.
 You are given work which has to be completed within a stipulated amount of time and you alone are responsible for it.
-But what if you were responsible for the rest of the members in your remote team.
+But what if you were responsible for building a remote team?
 Sure, you might be fast in keep clients updated on changes; but are the rest of the people in your team?

 Employers who run a remote team usually have to deal with 3 things: